darioaxel/BasesdeDatos/Project-Evaluation-Table.md

  *

-## 2.2 DBs problems and solutions
+### 2.1.2 DBs problems and solutions
- * Do the project include a list of problems the company needed to solve in the past?
+ * Does the project include a list of problems the company needed to solve in the past?
- * Do the project specify how the problems could be solved by using a DB?
+ * Does the project specify how the problems could be solved by using a DB?
- * Is the solution to the problems based in the characteristics that a RDB have?
+ * Is the solution to the problems based in the characteristics that a RDB has?
  *